Mixed Breed Dogs

 About the Shichon

-The Shichon is a medium mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Shichon is an excellent choice for first-time dog owners.
+The Shichon is a cross between the Shih Tzu and Bichon Frise.
+The Shichon is a small mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, well-suited to apartment living, the Shichon is an excellent choice for first-time dog owners.
 Typically standing 9 to 12 inches and weighing 9 to 15 pounds, this breed has a life expectancy of 12 to 18 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Shichon brings a distinct combination of traits that sets it apart.
 The Shichon is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Shichon loves being close to its people and forms strong bonds with every member of the household.